Security-Onion-Solutions/securityonion-docs/RITA.rst

 Please keep in mind we do not officially support RITA, so installation is at your own risk.

-Additionally, RITA currently only supports use of Bro logs in TSV format.
-If you ware running the latest version of Security Onion, you will need to switch from JSON to TSV format by following the steps here:
+Additionally, RITA currently only supports use of Bro logs in ``TSV`` format.
+If you are running the latest version of Security Onion, you will need to switch from ``JSON`` to ``TSV`` format by following the steps here:

 `<Bro#tsv>`__